Mobile Menu

 This is my Italian Grandma’s Butterball Recipe.
 It is over 70 years old and has been baked for weddings, Christmas cookie trays, graduations and more.

 As I write this, the handwritten note that is stained and passed down for generations is beside me.
-Here is a photocopy that was given to me and as you can see it is also well-loved!

 If you aren’t vegan or have never baked vegan cookies before, don’t be afraid!
 My Grandma was about as far away from being vegan [and healthy] as you could ever get, so I promise that these cookies are 100% decadent!

-You can make as many or as few butterball cookies as you want.
+You can make as many or as few powdered sugar butterball cookies as you want.
 This recipe bakes 5 dozen as it is, but the balls must be very tiny!
 You can choose to make them larger if you want larger cookies and don’t want to roll out 5 dozen, but the joy of eating butterballs is the fact that you can easily pop them in your mouth!

 I hope you enjoy these Italian butterball cookies and think of my grandma each time you make them.
 I hope that they become YOUR new “grandma cookies” too!